David-Duefrene/DjangoPlusPlus/core/BasicUser/README.md

-# Basic User
+# Basic User Model
-A basic user that currently contains only a django REST view inside of [API.py](API.py).
+A basic user that contains a django REST view and Django template views.
 Model only contains get_absolute_url property method and an attribute called URL_view_name containing the view get_absolute_url will reverse

 ## Abstract Base User
 A basic abstracted user meant to be expanded and used via inheritance.

-### Model Contains:
+### Contains:
 - Django Auth's UserManager
 - An id field automatically set up and is primary key
 - Email field